The restaurant for microbes

 Some examples of microbial nutrition

 Coccolithophores live in the ocean and are known to form blooms so huge they can be seen from space (Figure 2).
-They are photolithoautotrophs; they use light as their energy source, CO2 as a by-product of photosynthesis.
+They are photolithoautotrophs; they use light as their energy source, CO2 as their carbon source, and H2O as their source of electrons.
+They generate O2 as a by-product of photosynthesis.
 Their external structure is composed of scales called coccoliths which are made primarily of calcium carbonate (chalk), so this microbe needs to find plenty of calcium.
 (Note: other algae and plants are also photolithoautotrophs).

 Figure 2: Left: A scanning electron micrograph (SEM) image of a coccolithophore © Alison R. Taylor (University of North Carolina Wilmington Microscopy Facility) (PLoS Biology, June 2011, Cover CC BY 2.5.
 Right: Coccolithophore bloom off Brittany, France © NASA